-Springhouse is located on an 11-acre farm and offers programs for teens and adults including an accredited Day School for 7th-12th graders and a coming-of-age program; an adult program including a 2-year including a 2-year certificate program in Regenerative Cultural Design and Practice and depth courses that invite adults to cultivate presence and personhood in many ways.
+Springhouse is located on an 11-acre farm and offers programs for teens and adults including an accredited Day School for 7th-12th graders; an adult program including a 2-year including a 2-year certificate program in Regenerative Cultural Design and Practice and depth courses that invite adults to cultivate presence and personhood in many ways.
 Through the Sourced Design Network we share this life giving design with practitioners who wish to foster vitality in their lives and communities.
-We have reached nearly 100 people in more than ten countries.
+We have reached over 100 people in more than ten countries.

 Springhouse uses a generative economic model and does not charge tuition for any program it offers.

 Examples are what give us hope.
 Springhouse is an example of vitality-centered educational design.
 We call this Sourced Design.
 In the Sourced Design Lab, participants from around the world join together in small cohorts to practice the design principles and support each other in fostering vitality in their own lives and places.
 These Labs are part of the Sourced Design Network that also includes monthly support meetings for practitioners, and an annual gathering at Springhouse where we celebrate and learn more about designs globally that foster life.
 This year we will be working closely with several partner organizations who wish to integrate the design further into their place; developing more case studies of this vitality-centered design.

 If I want to try it, what should I do?